JonathanOrr/A321Neo-FXPL/doc/development/ELEC-system.md

 | Commercial  | ELEC_BUS_COMMERCIAL  | 13             |

 ## List of generators and other devices
-Each of the following datarefs has only two state: 0 - OFF, 1 - Powered.
-They are affected by switches, faults, etc. DO NOT use this datarefs for checking if a component (not belonging to elec system) is powered or not, use the previous datarefs!
+Each of the following datarefs has only two possible states: 0 - OFF, 1 - Powered.
+They are affected by switches, faults, etc. DO NOT use this datarefs for checking if a component (not belonging to elec system) is powered or not, use the previous bus datarefs!

 | Bus name | Type     | Is powered?
 (Dataref)                           | Note                      |
 |----------|----------|--------------------------------------------------|---------------------------|